Powick: Victorian power station

 A former water mill, next to Powick Bridge, was converted in 1894 to become the world's first combined steam/hydro electric power station.
 Electricity from this mill provided about half the city of Worcester's needs.
 The Powick site continued generating until the 1950s.
 When it closed, it was converted into a laundry and has since been converted into residential apartments.

 The site was chosen for a mill from at least the 11th century, and very probably earlier than that.
 A leat was dug in 1291.
 A succession of water mills replaced each other throughout the Middle Ages and into the 16th century and later.
 The mill is a Grade II Listed Building.

 King (2006) opined that, 'probably in the 1702s', the mill was converted to a finery forge.

-Welsh historian John Lloyd (1903) described 'Thomas Maybery' and his son 'John Maybery' as having come to Brecon from 'Powicks Forge, in the county of Worcester, Ironmaster' and as being 'born ironmasters'.
+Two Welsh historians, John Lloyd (1903) and Theophilus Jones (1909), referred to the local Maybery family in their respective histories of Breconshire and Brecknockshire.
+Lloyd (1903) described 'Thomas Maybery' and his son 'John Maybery' as having come to Brecon from 'Powicks Forge, in the county of Worcester, Ironmaster' and as being 'born ironmasters'.
+Jones (1909) erroneously wrote:

+'The first Maybery to settle in Breconshire was John Maybery, a pioneer ironmaster of South Wales, who was the son of John [sic] Maybery and Mary his wife; the former was an ironmaster in Worcestershire and lived at Powick Court in that County, the latter (Mary Maybery) in her will, which was in the possession of the late Aveline Maybery, Esq., left a sum of money to the poor of Powick.